Fisheries and Aquaculture Student Bursary Program

 To apply for the bursary, complete the application and submit to the Programs and Business Risk Management office.

-You need to provide a proof of enrollment in school (including your student ID number) and your Record of Employment from a licensed Nova Scotia aquaculture operator, seafood buyer or seafood processor.
+You need to provide a proof of enrolment in school (including your student ID number) and your Record of Employment from a licensed Nova Scotia aquaculture operator, seafood buyer or seafood processor.

 Program Guidelines, Application Form and Program Funding Registration Forms are available in the “Downloads” section